This post may contain affiliate links. Please see our disclosure policy.

 Rhubarb Lemonade Concentrate

-A Quick Look at the Recipe
+Quick Look at the Recipe

-• Recipe Name: Rhubarb Lemonade Concentrate
+• Recipe Name: Canning Rhubarb Lemonade Concentrate

-• Recipe Type: Lemonade Concentrates (Drinks)
+• Recipe Type: Fruit Drink Concentrate

-• Canning Method: Waterbath Canning or Steam Canning
+• Canning Method: Waterbath Canning

-• Canning Time: 10 Minutes
+• Canning Time: 15 minutes

 • Headspace: 1/4 inch

-• Ingredients Overview: Rhubarb Juice, Lemon Juice and sugar
+• Ingredients Overview: Rhubarb juice, lemon juice and sugar

-Ingredients for Rhubarb Lemonade Concentrate
+Rhubarb Lemonade Concentrate Ingredients

 How to Make Rhubarb Lemonade Concentrate